 Places to stay in Gdansk

-Gdansk hotels tend to be a bit expensive, but there are many budget-friendly options.
+Hotels in Gdansk Old Town tend to be a bit expensive, but I think they are worth the price.

-On our recent trip, we stayed in High 5 Hostel Gdansk.
-It is located very close to the Old Town and just several minutes walk from the Museum of the Second World War.
+On our recent trip, we stayed in IBB Hotel Gdańsk.
+This four-star hotel is located in the Old Town and just several minutes walk from the Museum of the Second World War.

 There are countless pubs and restaurants, but unfortunately, there are not many Gdansk vegan restaurants.